zhongjinluo/GarVerseLOD/demo/README.md

   bash 3_fitting/21_refine.sh
   ```

 Then you can find all the results in `outputs/results/`.
-The current version only provides code for dresses.
-If the result of nicp is not satisfactory, try adjusting the loss weights.: `3_fitting/nicp/config/cloth.json`
+If the result of nicp is not satisfactory, try adjusting the loss weights: `3_fitting/nicp/config/cloth.json`.

 ## Prepare Your Data